concerned3rdparty/contactsMongoApp/README.txt

 some println statements are used just to track flow of the state from console output.

-Usage of console commands :
+Usage of console commands from the root dir of the project :

 Note: A mongodb instance has to be already running at "localhost", 27017 before running the app.
 I hardcoded this values in the  mongoConnector object,there you can change the line "val mongoClient = MongoClient("localhost", 27017)" accordingly.